Reviews You Can Rely On

 Why Trust GearLab

-Our testing team of Lesley Robinson, Austin Palmer, and David Wise has extensive experience with kitchen appliances, including testing more than 500 products for GearLab ranging from top-tier food processors and air fryers to the best ice cream makers and best blenders.
+Our testing team of Lesley Robinson, Austin Palmer, and David Wise has extensive experience with kitchen appliances, including testing more than 500 products for GearLab ranging from blenders to ice cream makers.
 Lesley has a B.S. degree in Food Science from Calpoly and has worked in quality control for a chocolate company as a professional baker.
 Austin has a Bachelor of Science Degree and has developed nearly 100 test plans and tested nearly 1,000 products for GearLab.
 David has used his B.S. in Robotics Engineering from MIT to develop many of the more technical tests at GearLab.
 Tests to measure temperature accuracy and heating consistency were particularly important for developing the most objective microwave testing possible for this review.
 Throughout the testing process, Austin, David, and the rest of the GearLab team became frozen food connoisseurs, consuming far more Hot Pockets, mini-lasagnas, and frozen burritos than anyone perhaps should.

 We pulled out all the stops when it came to testing microwaves.